Phyllis Smith

 I provide counselling to your best interests with the ultimate goal that you will be able to understand more about yourself and the situations you are in, to develop insights about your own issues, and eventually to make changes that may transform your lives in the longer term.

 I offer short-term (just a few sessions) and long-term counselling (open-end).
 The duration is to be discussed between you and me and will be reviewed regularly.
 Each session lasts for 50 minutes.
-Counselling can be conducted in person or via Zoom.
+I offer supervision sessions to individuals and groups.
+All sessions are conducted in person or via Zoom.

 If you are not sure whether counselling is for you and what counselling is about, please feel free to contact me for a chat; there is no obligation to commit to it until and unless you feel sure.